-Athletics - Never bet against Bolt, says Bailey
+Athletics: Never bet against Bolt, says Bailey

 Bolt, who has won eight Olympic and 11 world championship gold medals, is planning to quit the track after competing in the 100m and 4x100m relay in London.

-Boldon, a four-times Olympic medalist, said there could be no debate about the world's greatest ever sprinter.
+Boldon, a four-times Olympic medallist, said there could be no debate about the world's greatest ever sprinter.

 "There isn't anyone who can say that he (Bolt) has not been the best ever," he said.